-Next, talk up how much you, the instructor, enjoy walking, jogging, running or bicycling.
-Give a personal testimonial about how it has helped you however it has - to lose weight, stay in shape, start the day right, avoid depression, get out into the beauty of nature or whatever is appropriate.
+After five minutes, bring them back into a circle and talk up how much you, the instructor, enjoy walking, jogging, running or bicycling.
+Give a personal testimonial about how it has helped you however it has - to lose weight, stay in shape, start the day right, avoid depression, get out into the beauty of nature or whatever applies to your situation.